 To get groundcovers started, dig planting holes twice the size of the plants’ roots, fill partially with compost, add the plant and then backfill with more compost.
 Water plants thoroughly before and after planting.
 Add mulch between plants to retain moisture and prevent weeds.

-Dwarf periwinkle (vinca minor) covers the ground with starry purple blossoms in spring.
-Look for cultivars with variegated leaves because they are less aggressive spreaders than those with glossy green leaves.
-Dwarf periwinkle is one of the few groundcovers that will grow near evergreen trees and can help stabilize sloping sites.
+Vinca minor, also known as dwarf periwinkle, covers the ground with starry purple blossoms in spring.
+Vinca minor with variegated leaves are less aggressive spreaders than those with glossy green leaves.
+Dwarf periwinkle is one of the few groundcovers that will grow near evergreen trees.
+They can also help stabilize sloping sites.

-Violets, sometimes regarded as weeds in lawns, are a valuable addition to the shade garden.
-When grown in clumps, they produce flowers for weeks while also serving as host plants for bright orange fritillary butterfly larvae.
-If you have violets in your landscape, consider moving them to a shady spot and let them grow undisturbed.
+Violets, sometimes thought of as weeds in lawns, are a valuable addition to your shade garden.
+When grown in clumps, they produce flowers for weeks.
+They also serve as host plants for bright orange fritillary butterfly larvae.
+If you have violets in your garden, consider moving them to a shady spot and let them grow undisturbed.

 - Asiatic jasmine